yapingxin/StaticRingBuf/README.md

 # StaticRingBuf
-Static Ring Buffer, a lightweight and quick circular buffer implementation.
+Static Ring Buffer, a lightweight and quick circular buffer implementing in C language.